sauravc/github_wideload/README.md

 Github Wideload
 ===============

-This Chrome extension widens github content to display as 1200px.
+This Chrome extension widens github content to display as 1200px (~1000px for the *new* github).
 This is useful if one has to view project with code lines that are long.

 Installation